 - Partnering training and coaching (as appropriate)

 The Ballet Conservatory’s Board has appointed a Scholarship Committee that oversees our competitive scholarship process to ensure that decisions are made in the most fair, ethical and expedient manner.
-A complete application including tax returns and other documents must be submitted at the start of the school year (August).
-Applications submitted after this date may be considered, if funds are available.
+A complete application, including tax returns and other requested documents, must be submitted no later than Friday, July 22, 2022.
+Applications submitted after this date may be considered if funds remain.

 Applications and financial information remain confidential.
 For more information about either scholarship program, please contact the Ballet Conservatory office at 210.820.3400 or email Marie Sanchez at firstname.lastname@example.org.